-Wen made the welcome remarks in a meeting with a joint delegation of the U.S. government, business and rescue organizations, headed by Administrator of the Agency for International Development (USAID) Henrietta Fore and Johnson & Johnson CEO William C. Weldon.
-The delegation visited the Yingxiu town from June 29 to July 2, one of the areas worst hit by the May 12 earthquake, to prepare for assistance work.
+Wen made the remarks in a meeting with a joint delegation of the U.S. government, business and rescue organizations, which was headed by administrator of Agency for International Development (USAID) Henrietta Fore and Johnson & Johnson CEO William C. Weldon.